This article may contain compensated links. Please read disclaimer for more info.

 Normandy (Normandie in French) is a French Region located in Northern France, bordered by La Manche (the English Channel) and facing the United Kingdom.
 Normandy offers visitors a stunning coastline, picturesque harbors, and elegant seaside resorts.

-Normandy’s countryside is also interesting to visit, dotted with châteaux, manors, and the delightful reliefs of Norman Switzerland.
+Normandy’s countryside is also interesting to visit, dotted with châteaux, manors, picturesque villages, and the delightful reliefs of Norman Switzerland.

-Normandy is the land of Impressionism, a movement inspired by Monet’s “impression” of the sunrise at Le Havre.
+Normandy is also the land of Impressionism, a movement inspired by Monet’s ‘impression’ of the sunrise at Le Havre.

-The Region of Normandy is divided into 5 departments: Seine-Maritime, Eure, Calvados, Manche, and Orne.
+Normandy is divided into five departments: Calvados (14), Eure (27), Manche (50), Orne (61), Seine-Maritime (76).
+Normandy’s main cities are Le Havre, Caen, and Rouen.
 There’s so much to see and do in Normandy that you cannot miss this wonderful region when visiting France!

 Top Things to See in Normandy France

 Let’s have a look at the best things to do in Normandy, France.
-The list of main attractions in Normandy includes sightseeing, sea towns, lots of architecture, history, and gastronomy.
+Normandy’s list of main attractions includes sightseeing, sea towns, lots of architecture, history, and gastronomy.

 Be moved by the Mont Saint-Michel, Wonder of the Western World.
-This amazing Benedictine abbey is one of the main attractions in Normandy so if you can spend only one day in Normandy, head to Mont Saint-Michel.
+This amazing Benedictine abbey is one of the main attractions in Normandy.
+If you can spend only one day in Normandy, then choose to visit Mont Saint-Michel.

-Mont Saint-Michel is located on a rocky island at the mouth of the Couesnon River, where Normandy and the Region of Brittany meet.
-The area is known for its high tides which let the Abbey inaccessible for some hours.
+Mont Saint-Michel is located on a rocky island at the Couesnon River’s mouth, where Normandy and the Brittany region meet.
+The area is known for its high tides, which make the Abbey inaccessible for some hours.

 The first structures of this religious site were built in the 10th century.
 Since then, magnificent monastic buildings were added through medieval times.
 The spectacular Gothic architecture that we can see today is from Norman times thanks to the ducal patronage.

-We recommend visiting Mont Saint Michel with the highest tides, the site is really spectacular!
-You can check the tides calendar here.
+We recommend visiting Mont Saint Michel with the highest tides; the site is really spectacular!
+You can check the tide calendar here.